Gary-Gs/go-clean-arch/README.md

-This repo is forked from bxcodec/go-clean-arch, a clean architecture framework implementation for Go.
+This repo is a backend service boilerplate code, a clean architecture framework implementation for Go.

-I have done some optimization and refactoring to make it more efficient and easier to use as a template for greenfield projects.
+Initially forked from bxcodec/go-clean-arch, I have done some optimization and refactoring to make it more efficient and easier to use for greenfield projects.

 Just simply pull and get started.